ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 Juan Pablo reinforces the idea with his personal experience: _“I was a master's thesis student in political science and seven years ago I forced myself to do my thesis in R in order to learn (...) and what I quickly found, luckily, was the R community.”_

-> and what I quickly found, luckily, was the R community" __Exchanging with the community and learning from the community seems to be the main mantra of the R community that both Tucu and Pablo share with the team.__
+> and what I quickly found, luckily, was the R community" __"Exchange with the R community and learn from the R community" seems to be the main mantra that both _Tucu_ and Pablo share with the team.__

 ## A work for the community